GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

-This property permits a container to be deconstructed into child values simply by referencing a subsequence of the byte sequence of the container as the value of the child which is an effective way of satisfying requirement .
+This property permits a container to be deconstructed into child values simply by referencing a subsequence of the byte sequence of the container as the value of the child which is an effective way of satisfying the requirements.

 This property is not the case for the DBus serialisation format.
 In many cases (for example, arrays) the encoding of a child value of a DBus message will change depending